amnonge/Multi-view-Essential-Matrix/README.md

 We supply end-to-end code for the pipeline described in the paper.
 Important function:
 ```
-runall.m- Script to run the pipline on the specified data sets.
+runAll.m - Script to run the pipline on the specified data sets.
 Outputs a table with the results and a .mat file that contains the camera parameters

-GetTableAfterBA.m - Script to get the results on the reconstructed cameras as apears in the paper.
-This subset of camera are the reconstructed cameras got from the BA.
-The script uses the results which saved into 'results' folder.
+GetTableFiltered.m - Script to get the results on the reconstructed cameras as apears in the paper.
+The BA of Theia filters some of the cameras before BA.
+We keep the list at Final_names.
+The script uses the results which saved into 'results' folder. (need to run "runAll.m" before).